ajLapid718/YahooFantasyBasketballScript/README.md

 7. Fills out your password
 8. Submits your password
 9. Navigates to My Team
-10. Clicks on the "start active players" button
+10. Clicks on the "Start Active Players" button
-11. Clicks on the "next day" arrow
+11. Clicks on the "Next Day" arrow icon
-12. Repeats step 10 and step 11 until the desired amount of days are covered and handled
+12. Repeats both Step 10 and Step 11 until the desired amount of days are covered and handled
+  i.
+If you are running `ruby Start_Active_Players_Full.rb`, then more features are involved
+    i.
+From here, navigates to your opponent's team ii.
+Counts the amount of players who have a game on that day iii.
+Clicks the "Next Day" arrow icon iv.
+Repeats the previous two steps
+    v.
+Reports information to you
 13. Closes the browser session

 ## From Configuration to Implementation